isomerpages/imda-oin/_ongoing-national-innovation-challenges/1b-trade-and-connectivity-challenge-2020.md

     <input type="checkbox" id="list-item-2">
     <label for="list-item-2">Dynamic Resource Planning Solution to Optimise Productivity in a post-COVID 19 work setting</label>
       <ul>
-        <li><b><h4>YCH Group</h4></b>
+        <li><b><h4>YCH Group</h4>
       How might we develop a cost-effective and user-friendly AI/ML-enabled resource management and planning solution which enables measurement and optimisation of productivity with regard to manpower and equipment utilisation?
-This solution should cater to post-COVID 19 work settings, where operations has to factor in Business Continuity Planning (BCP) requirements, social distancing and workforce segregation.
+This solution should cater to post-COVID 19 work settings, where operations has to factor in Business Continuity Planning (BCP) requirements, social distancing and workforce segregation.</b>

 <h5>What We Are Looking For</h5>